igotshotman/OSBuddy-source/README.md

 	* ~~before downloading `runescape.msi`, check if it is the complete file;~~
 		* ~~if not, remove it and start download;~~
 		* ~~else, skip download (already implemented)~~

+## Bugs
+Should you find any (they are there), please report them to me either by email (see the source files) or open a new Issue on the GitHub page.